Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Simulations

 \paragraph{Implementation}

 The surrogate index is estimated through a linear regression model with main effects for $S$ and $X_1$, the corresponding interaction, and a quadratic effect for $S$.
 The parameters are estimated by pooling data from the $N$ simulated trials in each replication of the simulation study.
-The data-adaptive target parameter $\rho^{g_N}$ is approximated in each replication by sampling $2 \cdot 10^4$ trials with sample size $200$ and estimating $\rho^{g_N}_{\text{trial}}$ where $g_N$ is the previously estimated surrogate index and where the trial-level treatments effects are estimated by corresponding sample mean differences\footnote{Sample mean differences are unbiased estimators of the population mean differences; the covariance estimator based on the sample covariance is also unbiased.
+The data-adaptive target parameter $\rho^{g_N}$ is approximated in each replication by sampling $2 \cdot 10^4$ trials with sample size $200$ and estimating $\rho^{g_N}_{\text{trial}}$ where $g_N$ is the previously estimated surrogate index and where the trial-level treatment effects are estimated by corresponding sample mean differences\footnote{Sample mean differences are unbiased estimators of the population mean differences; the covariance estimator based on the sample covariance is also unbiased.
 So, there is no need for large within-trial sample sizes when approximating $\rho^{g_N}_{\text{trial}}$ through Monte Carlo integration.}.

 The trial-level treatment effects on the surrogate, the estimated surrogate index, and the clinical endpoint are estimated through fitting a linear regression model for $S$ and $Y$ with main effects for $X_1$ and $Z$.
-The estimated coefficients for the treatment indicator is a consistent and asymptotically normal estimator for the treatment effect $\alpha^g$ and $\beta$ in terms of mean differences.
-The covariance matrix of $(\Hat{\alpha}^g, \Hat{\beta})'$ is estimated through the sandwich estimator using the \texttt{vcovHC()} function from the \textit{sandwich} R package with \texttt{type = "HC0"} \parencite{zeileis2004, sandwich}.
+The estimated coefficients for the treatment indicator are consistent and asymptotically normal estimators of the treatment effects $\alpha^g$ and $\beta$ in terms of mean differences.
+The covariance matrices of $(\Hat{\alpha}^g, \Hat{\beta})'$ and $(\Hat{\alpha}^{g_N}, \Hat{\beta})'$ are estimated through the sandwich estimator using the \texttt{vcovHC()} function from the \textit{sandwich} R package with \texttt{type = "HC0"} \parencite{zeileis2004, sandwich}.
 This procedure is generally more efficient than simple mean differences but valid even if the linear model is misspecified \parencite{van2024covariate}.
-The sandwich estimator for the covariance matrix is consistent but not finite-sample unbiased; hence, we have to appeal to the alternative asymptotic regime of Section \ref{sec:alternative-asymptotic-framework} to justify our inferences.
+The sandwich estimator for the covariance matrix is consistent but not finite-sample unbiased; therefore, our justification relies on the alternative asymptotic regime described in Appendix \ref{appendix:alternative-asymptotic-framework}.